Purchasing IT Equipment for Research

 If standard University data storage services are unlikely to be suitable for your work, to ensure that your research data is stored securely and that adequate backup arrangements are in place, you should complete the Data Storage for Research Staff form, which will be directed to our Data Centre and Operations team who will contact you to discuss your requirements and offer you advice.

 Desktop Computers, Workstations, Laptops (e.g. Windows and Mac)

-Information Services provides a managed desktop service which permits access to University storage, lets you utilise University-licenced software applications, enables use of the Multi-Functional Devices for printing and ensures that preventative maintenance is undertaken automatically overnight.
+Information Services provide a managed laptop service which permits access to University storage, lets you utilise University-licenced software applications, enables use of the Multi-Function Devices for printing and ensures that preventative maintenance is undertaken automatically overnight.

 Tablets and Smartphones (e.g. Android and iOS)

-Mobile devices such as tablets and smartphones have equivalent levels of functionality to desktop PCs and with similar abilities to access University data.
+Mobile devices such as tablets and smartphones have equivalent levels of functionality to managed laptops and with similar abilities to access University data.
 To ensure that this data is protected against loss or malicious activity e.g. theft of the device, it is important to follow the guidance on Mobile Devices and to enrol University devices in the Mobile Device Management (MDM) service.

 Printers and other Peripherals

 The University has invested in a Multi-Function Device (MFD) service, therefore there shouldn’t be any need to purchase an alternative printer unless an exception permitted by the University Printing and Print Device Allocation Policy is identified.